ManishwarG/Planet-Simulation-Ursina/README.md

 ##### Features:
 * Relatively accurate representation of planets and their interactive forces.
-* 'real time' data on position of as per the provided date (In progress..)
+* 'real time' data on position of planets as per the provided date (In progress..)
 * Can add custom celestial bodies and observe the n-body simulation at lower scale.